zmccleary/Network_Project/README.md

 ![Message Protocol](imgs/messageProtocol.png)

-If th user does not exist you should implement the following protocol.
+If the user does not exist you should implement the following protocol.

 ![User DNE Protocol](imgs/userDoesNotExistProtocol.png)